 Goats are very smart creatures and will see how you treat their herd mates and will judge you accordingly.
 So be patient.

-I talk about goat basics in my eBook Goat 101, but the biggest thing that we noticed with our new girls was that if we let them run wild in the pen, they would take longer to come around.
+I talk about goat basics in my Goat Crash Course: Goat 101, but the biggest thing that we noticed with our new girls was that if we let them run wild in the pen, they would take longer to come around to us.

-What we would do is put them on the small side of our barn that is used for laboring moms or moms that just kidded.
+What we would do is put them on the small side of our barn that is used for laboring moms, moms that just kidded, or when we separate for goat sharing.
 This would keep them from running away from us and us having to chase them down.
 For a prey animal, being chased is literally the worse thing you could do.

 When you keep them pinned up and bring them food and water, they see you as the giver of delicious nom noms.
 They also see that you are safe and won’t hurt them.